Blue Ridge PRISM Quarterly Meeting Archives

 An update on the Spotted Lanternfly was given by Mark Sutphin from Virginia Cooperative Extension.
 Caitlin Dewitt provided an overview of forest pests from the Department of Forestry, and Jim Hurley of PRISM gave an update on wavyleaf basketgrass control efforts in the region.

-At this online event, the following organizations gave a short presentation on the services they offer to landowners in the fight against non-native invasive plants:
+Blue Ridge PRISM hosted this virtual event to connect landowners to partners.
+The following organizations gave a short presentation on the services they offer to help landowners to address invasive plants.

 Encouraging and Planting Natives Following Invasive Removal – April 22, 2020